SonjaKK/StudentManager.Docs/docs/Qualifications/addaqualification.md

 ## **Add a Qualification**
-- After navigating to qualifications using the main menu,take note of the "Heads Up!" message age
+- After navigating to qualifications using the main menu, take note of the "Heads Up!" message
 - After selecting "Add " a Qualification: Add New screen will appear, you will be able to add any required detail here.

-*We will go through all the aspects of the screen below, take note of any field marked with an *, this symbol means that this is a required field and you must fill it in.*
+Below aree explanations of the fields so you understand what is required for eah oneh one
 - **Cancel**
 	- Selecting this will exit without saving any changes
 - **Save**